mmussmann/web-design-system/docs/Component documentation/expanding-components/accordion.md

 ```
 <br>

-There are 3 implementations of Accordions, in light and dark themes with an icon on the left, or a full width accordion without an icon on the left.
+There are 5 implementations of Accordions

 #### The Default Expanding Accordions
 - Default Accordion using checkboxes – the checkboxes allow multiple accordion elements to be open at any time.
 - Accordion using radio buttons – the radio buttons only allow one accordion element to be open at any time.
-- Full Width Accordion – does not have an icon on the left and takes up the full width of a bootstrap grid.
+- Accordions with an icon on the left side
+- Accordions with a floating button on the left side
+- Accordions as floating list items - used for navigation

 <div class="element-preview">
   <div class="element-preview__inner">{{render '@accordion-checkbox-overview'}}</div>